 - Heat griddle or dosa pan over medium heat.
 And spread evenly ⅓ cup of batter on to the pan in a circular motion.

-- Drizzle a tsp of vegetable oil to the dosa.
+- Drizzle a teaspoon of vegetable oil to the dosa.
 Cook until it becomes golden brown on the edges.

 - Then flip to the other side and cook for about 2 min in low heat.

 - Now the super crisp Quinoa dosa is ready.
 Serve with tomato chutney and coconut chutney.

 1. Serve them as breakfast And can also be served for dinner.

 2. Serve with Chutney, Sambar, Idly Powder.

 Tips and Variations:

 If the dosas are soggy, add little rice flour, to make the dosas crispier.